IAEA says Iran asked for nuclear talks postponement to February 8

 The IAEA wants Iran to address allegations that it has researched how to develop a nuclear bomb, a charge Iran denies.

-The Islamic Republic says its nuclear energy programme is wholly peaceful.
+The Islamic Republic says its nuclear energy program is wholly peaceful.
 But it concealed sensitive activity from IAEA inspectors in the past, stoking suspicions abroad.

 PACT BETWEEN IRAN, BIG POWERS TO TAKE EFFECT JAN.
 20